 In order to manufacture and commercialize drug products in the United States, our drug candidates will have to obtain regulatory approval from the Food and Drug Administration, or the FDA.
 Satisfaction of regulatory requirements typically takes many years.
 To obtain regulatory approval, we must first show that our drug products are safe and effective for target indications through preclinical testing (animal testing) and clinical trials (human testing).
-Preclinical testing and clinical development are long, expensive and uncertain processes, and we do not know whether the FDA will allow us to undertake clinical trials of any potential drug products in addition to DFC, our lead compound from our CCR2 antagonist program and our lead sheddase inhibitor compound.
+Preclinical testing and clinical development are long, expensive and uncertain processes, and we do not know whether the FDA will allow us to undertake clinical trials of any potential drug products in addition to our compounds currently in clinical trials.

 Completion of clinical trials may take several years and failure may occur at any stage of testing.
 The length of time required varies substantially according to the type, complexity, novelty and intended use of the product candidate.
 Interim results of a preclinical test or clinical trial do not necessarily predict final results, and acceptable results in early clinical trials may not be repeated in later clinical trials.
 For example, a drug candidate that is successful at the preclinical level may cause harmful or dangerous side effects when tested at the clinical level.
-Our rate of commencement and completion of clinical trials including our anticipated time frame and our ability to advance DFC to phase III clinical trials may depend on or may be delayed by many factors, including:
+Our rate of commencement and completion of clinical trials may be delayed by many factors, including:

-- the high degree of risk associated with drug development; - our inability to formulate or manufacture sufficient quantities of materials for use in clinical trials; - variability in the number and types of patients available for each study;

-- difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - unforeseen safety issues or side effects; - poor or unanticipated effectiveness of products during the clinical trials; - government or regulatory agencies may reach different conclusions as to clinical trial designs or results; or - government or regulatory delays.
+- the high degree of risk associated with drug development; - our inability to formulate or manufacture sufficient quantities of materials for use in clinical trials; - variability in the number and types of patients available for each study; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - unforeseen safety issues or side effects; - · poor or unanticipated effectiveness of products during the clinical trials; or - government or regulatory delays.

 Data obtained from the clinical trials are susceptible to varying interpretation, which may delay, limit or prevent regulatory approval.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in advanced clinical trials, even after achieving promising results in earlier clinical trials.
 In addition, regulatory authorities may refuse or delay approval as a result of other factors, such as changes in regulatory policy during the period of product development and regulatory agency review.
-In September 2005, the FDA requested that we conduct another Phase IIb clinical trial for DFC to support the efficacy and safety demonstrated in the original Phase IIb clinical trial.
-We expect this to result in a delay of 12 to 18 months in our DFC program.
+In September 2005, the FDA requested that we conduct another Phase IIb clinical trial for DFC to support the efficacy and safety demonstrated in the original Phase IIb clinical trial rather than allowing us to move into Phase III clinical trials for DFC.
+We announced at the time that we expected this would result in a 12 to 18 month delay in the DFC program, which could have adversely affected the market potential for DFC been successfully developed.